zibbini/convnext-v2_tensorflow/README.md

 - Can accept custom input shapes and input tensors
 - Capable of mixed precision use
-- Model configurations (atto, femto, pico, nano) for ConvNeXt-V1 matching those found in the official [pytorch-image-models](https://github.com/huggingface/pytorch-image-models) library.
+- Model configurations (`atto`, `femto`, `pico`, `nano`) for ConvNeXt-V1 matching those found in the official [pytorch-image-models](https://github.com/huggingface/pytorch-image-models) library.

 Weights are currently available for ConvNeXt V1 official configurations, but ConvNeXt V2 weights are still yet to be processed.
-The atto, femto, pico and nano configurations of ConvNeXt V1 are also in processing.
+The `atto`, `femto`, `pico` and `nano` configurations of ConvNeXt V1 are also in processing.

 ### Usage